KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Installation Method:** Multi-Run TSLPatcher

-**Installation Instructions:** The installer for this mod will need to be run 7 times, once to install each of the options we'll be using: Kaevee Removal Parts 1 & 2, Saedhe's Head, Atton at the End, Dialogue Tweak, Mandalore Conversation, and Extra 1 - SLM.
+**Installation Instructions:** The installer for this mod will need to be run 6 times, once to install each of the options we'll be using: Kaevee Removal Parts 1 & 2, Saedhe's Head, Dialogue Tweak, Mandalore Conversation, and Extra 1 - SLM.

 ___